Besides writing, I like to play video games. I've been playing for years and consider myself fairly skilled.

-By reading my other article “A day in the Life of a Guild Leader” you can see how being in a guild is very rewarding, and how it can be more than just a group of people playing together, but eventually becomes like a family.
+By reading my other article, “A Day in the Life of a Guild Leader,” you can see how being in a guild is very rewarding, and how it can be more than just a group of people playing together—eventually it becomes like a family.
 If you are here reading this, I assume you already know the basics of World of Warcraft and what a guild is, and you just want to know what it takes to become a successful guild leader.

 When you buy your charter you’ll be asked what you want to name your guild.
 After you are certain what you want to name your guild, make sure that you capitalize and spell everything the way you want—you will have to pay if you want to change it later.